datadreamscorp/ReciprocalSharing/README.md

 # ReciprocalSharing
-Code repository for the project "Reciprocal sharing, risk and the evolution of friendship" by Alejandro Pérez Velilla &amp; Jorge Peña
+Code repository for the project "Reciprocal sharing, risk and the evolution of friendship" by Alejandro Pérez Velilla &amp; Jorge Peña.